aarushbhutra/igcse-pseudocode-compiler/README.md

 # Interpreter Script for Custom Pseudocode Documentation

 This document provides detailed information about the `interpreter.py` script, which is designed to interpret and execute custom pseudocode specified in `.pseudo` files.
-Below, you'll find instructions on how to run the script, along with descriptions of its syntax for declaring variables, assigning values, and generating output.
+Below, you'll find instructions on how to run the script, along with descriptions of its syntax for declaring variables, assigning values, and generating output based on www.cambridgeinternational.org/Images/697401-2026-syllabus-legacy-notice.pdf

 ## Features